userfrosting/learn/01.basics/02.requirements/03.essential-tools-for-php/docs.md

 ---
 title: Essential Tools for Modern PHP
+metadata:
     description: A minimal set of tools that every PHP developer should have installed in their development environment.
 taxonomy:
     category: docs
 ---